-Friedrich Nietzsche - Wikipedia Nietzsche's work encompasses philosophical polemics, poetry, cultural criticism and fiction, while displaying a fondness for aphorisms and irony
+Friedrich Nietzsche - Wikipedia Nietzsche's work encompasses poetry, cultural criticism, and philosophical essays while displaying a fondness for aphorisms and irony

 Friedrich Nietzsche | Biography, Books, Facts | Britannica Friedrich Nietzsche was a German classical scholar, philosopher, and critic of culture, who became one of the most influential of all modern thinkers His attempts to unmask the motives that underlie traditional Western religion, morality, and philosophy deeply affected generations of intellects